jimasp/behave-vsc/CONTRIBUTING.md

 - Open `.vscode/launch.json` in the extension repo project and change the `args` setting that contains `"${workspaceFolder}/../my-project"` to repoint it at your project path.
 - Then it's the same steps as above, just click "Debug - MY workspace".
 - You probably want to enable `behave-vsc.xRay` in your settings.json so you get diagnostic logs in debug console in the source environment.
-- See the [Troubleshooting](#troubleshooting) section if you are having trouble debugging
+- See the [Troubleshooting development](#troubleshooting-development) section if you are having trouble debugging

 ---